Equivariant Electronic Hamiltonian Prediction with Many-Body Message Passing: Results

-Upon the model output of the corresponding irreps $o_{ij,kl_{3}m_{3}}$ in the direct sum form, each orbital-pair-resolved subblock in tensorial form can be converted according to the Wigner-Eckart theorem using the tensor product expansion.
+Upon the model output of the corresponding irreps $o_{ij,kl_{3}m_{3}}$ in the direct sum form, each orbital-pair-resolved subblock in tensorial form can be converted to the Cartesian Hamiltonian representation according to the Wigner-Eckart theorem using the tensor product expansion.
 For occasions without SOC, the conversion is:

 where $C$ is also the CG coefficient, this step can be regarded as the inverse operation of the tensor product contraction.
 The matrix form output represents the component with different group symmetries of the corresponding subblock.
 Notably, the number of channels in each segment of the edge-wise output irreps is predetermined according to the Wigner-Eckart theorem, such that all of them are used to construct the Hamiltonian matrix.
 Subblock matrices are then obtained as the summation of the tensor product form of the relevant irreps.
-For the SOC case, the relevant equations are given in Ref.~\citep{DeepH-E3}.
+Considering that in multi-element systems, different elements may have different orbital angular momentum of the basis set which leads to different types of orbital pair subblocks in different element pair blocks, the data pipeline loads edgewise block label in such a way that the edgewise matrix blocks will be split into different orbital pair-resolved subblocks, with the subblocks flattened into different segments of a 1D feature and aligned according to the angular momenta of the orbital pairs.
+The missing orbital pair components in the label of certain element pairs will be padded to zero and another mask tensor of the same shape will be employed to indicate which components are padded and should be excluded during loss function calculations.
+This will facilitate efficient conversion between irreps in the format of direct sum and direct product.
+For the SOC scenario, the matrix elements are complex values and there are blocks between different spin channels.
+The model structure for SOC Hamiltonian treats the irreps feature in the same way as the noSOC situation, except that it incorporates a different conversion operation from the model outputs to the matrix form, while different halves of the real value model output correspond to the real and imaginary components of the complex value.
+This tensor product expansion operation is taken from DeepH-E3, and the implementation details of the SOC cases can be found in Ref.~\citep{DeepH-E3}.
 The sparse overall Hamiltonian matrices are assembled from the subblocks for downstream calculations.